grantmacken/glider/src/data/localhost/docs/xqerl-database.md

 ```
-# if extension .md then proccess with cmark
+# if extension .md then process with cmark
 src
   ├── data
   │   └── example.com
-  │       └── index.md => proccess with cmark => store as XDM document-node
+  │       └── index.md => process with cmark => store as XDM document-node
 ```

 Adjust this code to suite your own use cases.